valora-inc/wallet/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/valora-inc/wallet)
 [![GitHub](https://img.shields.io/github/license/valora-inc/wallet?color=blue)](https://github.com/valora-inc/wallet/blob/master/LICENSE)

-Valora is a mobile wallet focused on making global peer-to-peer payments simple and accessible to anyone.
-It supports the Celo Identity Protocol which allows users to verify their phone number and send payments to their contacts.
+Kolektivo is a mobile wallet focused on making Curacao peer-to-peer payments simple and accessible to anyone.
+It does not yet support the Celo Identity Protocol which allows users to verify their phone number and send payments to their contacts.

-## Integrate with Valora
+## Integrate with Kolektivo

-Integrate with Valora using [WalletConnect v1](https://docs.celo.org/developer-resources/walkthroughs/valora-wc-v1).
+Integrate with Kolektivo using [WalletConnect v1](https://docs.celo.org/developer-resources/walkthroughs/valora-wc-v1).

 See also [deeplinks.md](./docs/deeplinks.md) for integrating with Valora using deep links.

-## Build Valora Locally
+## Build Kolektivo Locally

 To setup Valora locally, follow [setup instructions](./WALLET.md).